More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Properties of the point process

-To make better use of existing results, we use the time change as in equation \eqref{timechange}.
-Then $\alpha^\lambda$ solves for $v\in[0,v(1)]$.
-By adapting the proof of \cite{valko2009continuum}, Theorem 13 to our setting, where they considered the SDE and obtained a two-sided estimate $\exp(-\lambda^2\|f\|_2^2/8+o(1)),$ we see that we may find some $c_\eta>0$ such that This finishes the proof.
+To check the last expression, in our setting we need to compute for some $c_\eta>0$.
+This finishes the proof.
 A careful check of the time change shows that the constant $c_\eta$ depends only on $\eta>0$ but not $\sigma$ and $\rho$.
 When we consider random Schrödinger operators with more general decay speed profile, the resulting constant (in place of $c_\eta$) still depends only on the decaying profile and not $\sigma,\rho$, but the expression $c_\eta$ could be rather complicated.

 \end{proof}

 Finally we prove Proposition \ref{prop1.7}, on the fluctuation of number of points in the $\eta Sch$ point process.

 \begin{proof} Recall the SDE solved by $\alpha^\lambda$ in \eqref{6.1good}.
 Since $\int_0^1 \frac{\sigma^2\rho^2}{(1-t)^{1-2\eta}}dt<\infty,$ we deduce that $\alpha^\lambda(1)-\lambda$ is a Gaussian with finite variance.
 Then the claim follows from, with $\lambda=2\pi k+\theta$,